-The results found for changes in IAV are generally in line with existing literature over Europe.
-We likewise find increasing variability for the summer indicators tas-JJA, pr-JJA (Fischer and Schär, 2009; Fischer and Schär, 2010; Vidale et al., 2007; Yettella et al., 2018; Suarez-Gutierrez et al., 2018) and decreasing variability for the winter indicators tas-DJF and pr-DJF (Bengtsson and

-- 400 Hodges, 2019; Holmes et al., 2016).
+The results found for changes in IAV are generally in line with existing literature on Europe.
+We likewise find increasing variability for the summer indicators tas-JJA and pr-JJA (Fischer and Schär, 2009, 2010; Vidale et al., 2007; Yettella et al., 2018; Suarez-Gutierrez et al., 2018) and decreasing variability for the winter indicators tas-DJF and pr-DJF (Bengtsson and Hodges, 2019; Holmes et al., 2016).
 The summer extreme indicators tas-HW-Nr and pr-DP-MAX also show increased variability in two of the three models, in conjunction with increases in their mean states.
 Several mechanisms contribute to the changes in all indicators.
-For changes in the summer temperature IAV, land-atmosphere coupling is becoming more important in central/northern Europe in the future, because the transitional zone between dry and wet climates moves northwards from the Mediterranean region, leading to enhanced alternation of dry and wet summer soil moisture (Seneviratne et al., 2006; Fischer et al., 2011).
-Moreover, - 405 stronger warming over land than over the oceans causes the land-ocean temperature gradient in summer to increase.
+For changes in the summer temperature IAV, land-atmosphere coupling is becoming more important in central or northern Europe in the future because the transitional zone between dry and wet climates moves northwards from the Mediterranean region, leading to enhanced alternation of dry and wet summer soil moisture (Seneviratne et al., 2006; Fischer et al., 2011).
+Moreover, stronger warming over land than over the oceans causes the land-ocean temperature gradient in summer to increase.
 This results in increased variability in thermal advection, which is suggested to play a role in the increase in temperature variability in Europe as well (Holmes et al., 2016).
 Analysis of observations shows that in the Mediterranean more than half of summer temperature variability can be explained by large-scale atmospheric circulations and sea surface temperatures (Xoplaki et al., 2003).
-The decrease in winter temperature IAV is suggested to be influenced by changing circulation patterns (Vautard and Yiou, 2009), and a decrease - 410 in variability of advected heat due to the decrease in the winter land-ocean temperature gradient (Holmes et al., 2016) and arctic amplification and sea ice loss (Screen, 2014; Sun et al., 2015; Tamarin-Brodsky et al., 2020), even under unchanged circulation variability.
-(Holmes et al., 2016; Tamarin-Brodsky et al., 2020).
+The decrease in winter temperature IAV is suggested to be influenced by changing circulation patterns (Vautard and Yiou, 2009), and a decrease in variability of advected heat due to the decrease in the winter land-ocean temperature gradient (Holmes et al., 2016) and arctic amplification and sea ice loss (Screen, 2014; Sun et al., 2015; Tamarin-Brodsky et al., 2020), even under unchanged circulation variability (Holmes et al., 2016; Tamarin-Brodsky et al., 2020).

-The increase in summer precipitation variability that would not be expected under decreasing mean summer precipitation, might be caused by a reduction in the number of wet days (>1mm) that exists in all three ensembles (not shown), as discussed by Räisänen

-415 (2002).
-A reduction of wet days implies an increase in variability since the seasonal precipitation sum gets more dependent on individual precipitation events.
+The increase in summer precipitation variability that would not be expected under decreasing mean summer precipitation might be caused by a reduction in the number of wet days (>1 mm) that exists in all three ensembles (not shown), as discussed by Räisänen (2002).
+A reduction in wet days implies an increase in variability since the seasonal precipitation sum becomes more dependent on individual precipitation events.

 Land-atmosphere feedback mechanisms are not yet fully understood, and there are still improvements needed in their implementation in earth system models and regional climate models (Vogel et al., 2018).
-Uncertainties in the future regional development of heatwaves and dry periods are thus rather large (Miralles et al., 2019).
-Nevertheless, increasing frequency, intensity magnitudes can be uncertain.
+Uncertainties in the future regional development of heat waves and dry periods are thus rather large (Miralles et al., 2019).
+Nevertheless, increasing frequency, intensity and variability in the number of heat waves as projected by SMILEs using RCP8.5 in this study seem plausible, although the magnitudes can be uncertain.
 The strong increase in the maximum length of dry periods in two of the models is not necessarily what could be expected.
 While the length of severe dry periods increases in the future for southern Europe, central and northern Europe do not show any change in the EURO-CORDEX data for dry period length (Jacob et al., 2014).
-Analysis of precipitation changes shows that both CRCM and CCLM (the RCM itself, not the SMILE) are on the dry end of projections for summer precipitation
+Analysis of precipitation changes shows that both CRCM and CCLM (the RCM itself, not SMILE) are on the dry end of projections for summer precipitation (von Trentini et al., 2019).
+This might be related to sensitive implementations of land surface modules in these two RCMs.
+RACMO does not show an increase in the maximum length of dry periods.